This is the original A1 as sent to my tutor for feedback.

 Taking on-board all of the advise /suggestions given I have decided to have single shots and swapped out some of the images selected.
 My final 10 are as follows:

-The new images were the cropped text and the open book.
-Although I feel that the chair highlighted the physical problems experienced by some, I thought the composition could be improved, but was unable to re-shoot.
-The open exercise book helped the continuing narrative of struggling to write down and express ideas, whilst the blurry rugby posts remains a conceptual idea to illustrate the physical/emotional difficulties students have surrounding sport.
+New – The new images were the cropped text and the open book.
+The open exercise book helped the continuing narrative of struggling to write down and express ideas and TA assistance provided.

 The cropped text is a communication aid – posts and help signs on the wall to help students communicate, one is a numbered list that they can indicate at what point they are ok, or stressed.
 This image was deliberately cropped with negative space in the centre to underscore the difficulties they may have with their social skills and how we try to close that gap.